xemwebe/yahoo_finance_api/README.md

 }

 ```
+Some fields like `longname` are only optional and will be replaced by default values if missing (e.g. empty string).
+If you do not like this behavior, use `search_ticker_opt` instead which
+contains `Option<String>` fields, returning `None` if the field found missing in the response.

 Another method to retrieve a range of quotes is by
 requesting the quotes for a given period and lookup frequency.
 Here is an example retrieving the daily quotes for the last month: